When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Before you attempt a rest, explore other options.
 You can try upgrading the router firmware to determine if this resolves the issue.

-A factory reset is generally simple, but the technique of doing so on various modems is a tad different.
+A factory reset is generally simple, but the technique for doing so on various modems is slightly different.

-Still, a typical way works with most of these gadgets.
-There are also a few ways to go about resetting that we will look at in this review.
+Still, a typical reset works with most of these gadgets.
+We will also look at a few ways to reset them in this review.

 See also: How to Reset Google WiFi router